 The foundation year helps you discover yourself.
 You get to experience a range of subjects, identify your interests, and understand your strengths.
 All students study the same concepts/courses which empower them with the foundational knowledge to build on for the years ahead.

-The foundation year is focused on:
+Your first year is focused on:

 - Building an understanding of self – your goals, passions, and skills.